Install H2O's Wave on AWS Lightsail or EC2

 If it spins up without any errors, navigate to your instance’s IP address:10101 and see your app!

-Automating A Wave Server and App
+Automating a Wave Server and APP

 There are two things that happen when you run a Wave Server and Wave App, you have to make sure the Wave Server is running and that the Wave App is inside a virtual environment that’s active.